Verdex-Project/Verdex/README.md

 - **Analytics**: A service that allows Verdex to collect and analyse user data to improve the app's performance and user experience.
 This service is designed to be GDPR-compliant and respects user privacy.

 There are several other micro-services as well that help with system efficiency, auditing and debugging.

-# Integrations in Verdex

-Verdex is integrated with several external services and APIs to provide a seamless and feature-rich experience to the user.
-These integrations are designed to be secure and reliable, and are used to enhance the user experience and the app's functionality.

-The integrations include:
-- **Firebase Authentication**: Used to handle user authentication and identity management.
-- **Firebase Realtime Database**: Used to store and synchronise user data and itineraries across devices and the cloud.
-- **Google Maps Directions & Embed APIs**: Used to fetch and display maps, routes and other location-based data.
-This data is used in itineraries to guide the user from point-to-point.
-- **Google Identity Platform - OAuth**: Used to allow users to sign in with Google.
-- **Google SMTP Servers**: Used to dispatch emails from the system directly to the user.
-- **OpenAI GPT-3.5**: Used to allow users to get suggestions and tips for their sustainable itineraries.
-This feature is called VerdexGPT.

 # Usage & Requirements